PLANNING YOUR TRIP: 4 DAYS IN CAPE TOWN ITINERARY

 🐧🐧🐧 No limits: Radisson Red Hotel V&A Waterfront Cape Town

-The second day of our “10 day itinerary South Africa” is dedicated to visiting the most modern district of Cape Town: the V&A Waterfront, located on the ocean.
-This neighbourhood is the most famous in the city and definitely one of the places to include in any itinerary in South Africa, as well as one of the quietest areas to spend an evening.
+The second day of our 10-day itinerary in South Africa is dedicated to visiting Cape Town’s most modern neighborhood: the V&A Waterfront, located on the ocean.
+This neighborhood is the most famous in the city and definitely one of the places to include in any itinerary in South Africa, and it is also one of the quieter areas where you can spend your evenings.

-The Waterfront consists of several modern buildings, including the large shopping centre, the Watershed, museums and restaurants, and the aquarium, which line the pedestrian walkways along the pier.
+The Waterfront consists of several modern buildings, including the large shopping mall, the Watershed, museums and restaurants, and the aquarium that line the pedestrian walkways that run along the pier.

-If you are looking for souvenirs or local handicrafts, you should visit the Watershed building.
+If you are looking for souvenirs or local handicrafts, we recommend visiting the Watershed building.

 The V&A Waterfront is where you can buy tickets and catch the ferry to Robben Island.
 After a nice morning checking out the Waterfront, you head off to this amazing place, which is definitely worth a visit if you’re planning to spend 10 days exploring South Africa.
 Robben Island is definitely one of the symbolic places of the struggle against apartheid that shook this country, and is still a present and heartfelt issue today.